studioghibli/cs4300sp2021-cj369-ec636-lfh32-ll692-mac568/README.md

 ```
 (For Mac users, you may encounter an `ERROR: Failed building wheel for greenlet`.
 This can be fixed with `xcode-select --install`.)

 An aside note: In the above example, we created a virtualenv for a python3 environment.
-You will have python3.7.6 installed by default.
+You will have Python 3.7.6 installed by default.

 ### 3. Ensuring environment variables are present